Cable cell morphology¶

 Returns the total number of CVs on the cell.

-- arbor.cv_data(cell) optional<cell_cv_data> ¶
+- arbor.cv_data(cell) optional<cell_cv_data>¶

 Constructs a

-object representing the CVs comprising the cable-cell according to thecv_policy
+cell_cv_dataobject representing the CVs comprising the cable-cell according to thecv_policyprovided in thedecorof the cell.
+ReturnsNoneif nocv_policywas provided in the decor.- Parameters:

 cell (cable_cell) – The cable-cell.